Sponsored by the National Park Service, National Capital Planning Commission, Van Alen Institute

 Hains Point, Washington, D.C.

-The proposed memorial is a public record of rising seas, a living observatory for an unfolding process toward an unknown future.
+The proposed memorial is a public record of rising seas, a living observatory for unfolding cultural and natural histories.

 An embrace of indeterminacy, nature will write our story, our choices, into the landscape as we face this most vulnerable moment of uncertainty.

-As waters rise across a tilted plane of land extending to the waterline, tides encroach on the land and trees die in place, row by row, becoming bare-branched rampikes delineating shorelines past.
+As waters rise across a tilted plane of land extending to the waterline, tides encroach.
+Trees die in place, row by row, becoming bare-branched rampikes delineating shorelines past.

 Humble construction techniques and materials emboldens possibility of the memorial on a landscape whose future stewardship is in question.
 Intended to mature through time’s decay, the memorial requires negligible upkeep beyond tree and lawn maintenance.